 RABA KISTNER Inc. (RKI) is pleased to submit the report of our Geotechnical Engineering Study for the above-referenced project.
-This study was performed in accordance with RKI Proposal No. PNA22-078-00, dated October 3, 2022.
-The purpose of this study was to drill borings within the alignments of interior roadways, to perform laboratory testing to classify and characterize subsurface conditions, and to prepare an engineering report presenting pavement design and construction guidelines.
+This study was performed in accordance with RKI Proposal No. PNA22-024-00 Revised, dated March 20, 2024.
+The purpose of this study was to drill borings within the alignments of new roadway, to perform laboratory testing to classify and characterize subsurface conditions, and to prepare an engineering report presenting pavement design and construction guidelines.

 The following report contains our design recommendations and considerations based on our current understanding of the project information provided to our office.
-There may be alternatives for value engineering of the foundation and pavement systems, and RKI recommends that a meeting be held with the owner and design team to evaluate these alternatives.
+There may be alternatives for value engineering of the foundation and pavement systems, and RKI recommends that a meeting be held with the Owner and design team to evaluate these alternatives.